Ultimate Guide to Leather Watch Straps: Essential Tips, and Key Concepts.

 3. Align with Watch Hands and Markers

 Pay attention to the details, like the color of the watch hands and markers.
 A subtle yet stylish trick is to match the stitching on your leather strap with these elements.
-For example, a strap with matching gold stitching adds a sophisticated touch if your watch has gold markers.
+For example, a strap with matching gold stitching adds a sophisticated touch if your watch has gold If markers.
+If you’re curious to explore the anatomy of a watch in greater detail, click here.

 4. Reflect Your Wardrobe